Desserts

 Instructions;

 1. Preheat the oven to 350 F (180 C).
-Grease four 8-inch (20 cm) cake pans, dust with flour, tapping out any excess and line the bottom of each pan with parchment paper.
+Grease four 8-inch (20 cm) cake pans, dust with flour, tap out any excess and line the bottom of each pan with parchment paper.

 2. Sift the flour, cocoa, granulated sugar, baking powder, baking soda and salt into a large mixing bowl using electric beaters or into the bowl of a stand mixer fitted with the paddle attachment.
 Stir in the brown sugar.